Beliavsky/Fortran-code-on-GitHub/README.md

 [oo_hdf](https://github.com/rjgtorres/oo_hdf): object-oriented Fortran HDF5 module, by Ricardo Torres.
 This library aims to create a group of classes in Fortran to interact with HDF5.

+[parallelIO](https://github.com/larsbuntemeyer/parallelIO): environment to write NetCDF files in parallel and serial mode using NetCDF4 and MPI, by Lars Buntemeyer.
+The code is used testing different MPI strategies and parallel IP for the regional climate model [REMO](https://www.remo-rcm.de/).

 [plot3dtool](https://github.com/Adermr/plot3dtool): library providing uniform interfaces helping process files in PLOT3D format, by Zhenling Jia.
 PLOT3D is a standard file format in computational fluid dynamics used for storing grid and results data.

 [qfyaml](https://github.com/yantosca/qfyaml): quick Fortran YAML parser, by Bob Yantosca